Mortimer333/tetraquark/README.md

      - [DONE] Extend - with extended instructions
      - [DONE] Methods - with all default methods
      - [DONE] Settings - with all settings (comments remove)
-     - Comments - with leave comments
+     - [DONE] Comments - with leave comments
-     - Blocks - with blocks (children)
+     - [DONE] Blocks - with blocks (children)
    - each test have to check:
      - with formal syntax - `const a = 'a';`
      - with lazy syntax - `const a='a'`
      - with weird syntax - `const a\n\t=\n\t\t'a'`
      - all of them should be inside tests/Integration folder
-8. Figure out better schema handling and extending (as current setup have to be upgraded a lot)
+8. [DONE] Figure out better schema handling and extending (as current setup have to be upgraded a lot)

 TODO:
 1. [DONE] Some problem with missed in caller block -word.funcion = 12 + func(1 , 23);